arvindd/.emacs.d/README.md

 Any customisations done via the emacs customisation interface go into the `custom.el` file.

+Note that all the keybindings (except those for org-mode) are put in one place: `keybindings.el`.
+All the org-mode keybindings are put along with other org-mode settings (see below).

 # Additional package installation, and elpa configuration
 ## One-time configuration
 The settings have been done so that all the emacs packages get into the directory `<emacshome>/.emacselpa`.
 For the packages to be installed, it is important that you have the proper GPG key for verifying the signatures of the package.
 Follow these steps to make it all work: